Cairo-Creative-Studios/UDT-2/README.md

 Offering a comprehensive collection of practices and tools designed to streamline and enhance the game development process within the Unity engine.

 ## Installation
-Installing a Unity package directly from a GitHub repository URL via the Unity Package Manager (UPM) can be done, but it involves an additional step compared to installing from the Package Manager window.
-Here are the steps:
+Install the Unity Package from the GitHub repository URL

 1. Copy the Git URL above
 2. Open the Unity Package Manager